You can apply for a visa in the US without medical insurance: the court blocked the Trump administration's innovation

 About 1,1 million people receive green cards every year.

-“Countless thousands of people across the country can breathe a sigh of relief because the court has found irreparable harm that would have been done by this rule,” said Jesse Bless, director of federal litigation at the American Immigrant Bar Association.
+“Countless thousands of people across the country can breathe a sigh of relief because the court has found irreparable harm that would have been caused by this rule,” said Jesse Bless, director of federal litigation at the American Immigrant Bar Association.

 As ForumDaily wrote earlier: